HL7/fhir-udap-security-ig/input/pagecontent/discovery.md

       <td><span class="label label-warning">conditional</span></td>
       <td>
         An array of zero or more recognized key names for Authorization Extension Objects required by the Authorization Server in every token request.
+This metadata parameter <strong>SHALL</strong> be present if the value of the <code>udap_authorization_extensions_supported</code> parameter is not an empty array.
 If the Authorization Server requires the B2B Authorization Extension Object defined in <a href="b2b.html#b2b-authorization-extension-object">Section 5.2.1.1</a> in every token request, then the following key name <strong>SHALL</strong> be included:<br>
         <code>["hl7-b2b"]</code>
       </td>
     </tr>